epoupon/fileshelter/README.md

 It is recommended to edit this file and change the relevant settings (working directory, maximum file size, maximum validity duration, listen port, etc.)

 A basic "Terms of Services" is provided, located in '/usr/share/fileshelter/approot/tos.xml'.
 You may modify it to fit your needs.
-Do not forget to change the organization name ("msg-tos-org") and the URL of the ToS ("msg-tos-url").
+The configuration file contains the definition of the fields needed by this tos.

 It is highly recommended to run fileshelter as a non root user.
 Therefore make sure the user has write permissions on the working directory.